sivayogasubramanian/sivayogasubramanian.github.io/_drafts/quick-bytes-running-c-in-go.md

 ## Example

 A sample project can be found [here](https://github.com/sivayogasubramanian/swig).
-It follows the video project structure albeit with a classic factorial function.

 ### Steps